Tending Gardens by Kana

 Making miso from scratch

 Miso has always been one of those staples I’ve taken for granted, something perpetually store-bought and never really questioned.
 So, when a friend invited me to join her and her grandmother in making miso from scratch, it was an ah-ha moment.
-I realized how much of what I consume, particularly kitchen staples like miso, could also be something I make—and how empowering it feels to learn.
+I realized how much of what I consume, particularly kitchen staples like miso, could also be something I make on my own.

 The process turned out to be delightfully straightforward, though I imagine sourcing ingredients might be tricky if you're outside Japan.
 Miso is essentially a fermented paste made from soybeans, grains, salt, and koji (a fermentation starter).
 Despite the simplicity of the ingredients, I’ve always considered miso a kind of culinary magic, and seeing the process unfold felt like unlocking a secret.